When I think of a stereotypical "mid-life crisis," I imagine someone of a different generation suffocating under the weight of a stable life.

 The Initiation of the Middle Passage

 Despite it's challenges, something meaningful can happen in this era.
-Jungian psychologist calls it The Middle Passage: a turning point when the strategies that used to work stop working.
+Jungian psychologist James Hollis calls it The Middle Passage: an initiation process that begins when we accept where we've landed and still seek out a brand new path.

 "We assume a reciprocity with the universe.
 If we do our part, the universe will comply.
 Many ancient stories painfully reveal the fact that there is no such contract, and everyone who goes through the Middle Passage is made aware of it."